 Sharon made 500 of these lipbalms and sold them at £2 each.
 She says “It cost us a few hundred pounds to make them and we poured all this back into the making of the bench.”

-She added “We’ve done this because we have a massive respect for our armed forces past and present.
-My dad was in the RAF, and through my work as a paramedic, I have met many veterans (including a dambuster) and have heard so many fantastic stories and I recently met a 102 year old veteran who has a legion de honneur medal – the French equivalent to the Victoria Cross.”
+“We’ve done this because we have a massive respect for our armed forces past and present.
+My dad was in the RAF, and through my work as a paramedic, I have met many veterans (including a dambuster) and heard so many fantastic stories.
+I recently met a 102 year old veteran who has a legion de honneur medal – the French equivalent to the Victoria Cross.”

 Sharon and Paul helped to design this unique bench and it takes pride of place on our own high street.

 After our poppy bench appeared in Cleveleys, it sparked a lot of interest, not just here on the Fylde but all over the country.